 The Village works in partnership with residents and their families to build skills and abilities that will empower them to lead self-sufficient, productive lives.

-Through various federal and state government programs, as well as funding from non-profit agencies, residents are provided opportunities to attend classes at Wor Wic Community College, University of Maryland Eastern Shore, Salisbury University or other educational facilities in order to achieve their newly developed goals and become productive members of society.
+Through various federal and state government programs, as well as funding from non-profit agencies, residents are provided opportunities to attend classes at Wor Wic Community College, University of Maryland Eastern Shore, Salisbury University or other educational facilities in order to achieve their goals and become productive members of society.

 The Village of Hope is widely recognized as an outstanding Delmarva charity.
-We are proud to serve the Eastern Shore and welcome you to get involved.
+We are proud to serve the Lower Eastern Shore and welcome you to get involved.
 Click here to find out how you can help.

 Join us April 23, 2017 for the